Industrial airflow verification

 • Building pressure balance when large exhaust systems operate

-• Audit-ready documentation and baseline records
+• Organized documentation and baseline records

 Common triggers: odour migration, pressure complaints, safety audits, or facility expansions.